Silvanet Mesh Network

 Asia: 923 MHz

-These are set in the Silvanet devices by Dryad.
+These frequencies are set in the Silvanet devices by Dryad.

 Maximum radio frequency power transmitted (Tx) in frequency bands in which the sensor operates (EU and North America):